PFAS Contamination in the Town of Campbell and French Island

 For health-related questions, please email DHS at DHSEnvHealth@dhs.wisconsin.gov.

-Learn more about health effects of various PFAS on the following websites.
+Learn more about the health effects of various PFAS on the following websites.